The purpose of the code of conduct is:

 - Areas closed for renovation or upgrading.

-A list of areas of the park unsuitable locations for professional dog walking is available under the terms and conditions (PDF 68.19 KB).
+A list of areas of the park unsuitable locations for commercial dog walking is available under the terms and conditions (PDF 68.19 KB).
 There may be other areas that have restrictions and the Authority may issue seasonal instructions from time to time - please look out for notices and regularly check The Royal Parks website.

 Park 'No Go' Activities